 Additionally, our report on SDN Research in the telecommunications industry answers key questions such as the direct and indirect revenue opportunities, the size of the SDN market, and the hardware, software, and service components of SDN.
 We also provide insights into the key geographical trends to look out for and the thought leaders in the industry who influence implementation methodologies.

-Our report presents both qualitative and -quantitative implications of SDN and NFV for telecom products and services, and it is a result of extensive primary and secondary research spanning a cross-section of the industry.
+Our report presents both qualitative and quantitative implications of SDN and NFV for telecom products and services, and it is a result of extensive primary and secondary research spanning a cross-section of the industry.
 This report is an invaluable resource for telcos, OEMs, ODMs, ISVs, data centers, enterprises, and investors who have a stake in NFV and SDN.
-By leveraging the insights and analysis presented in our report, these stakeholders can make informed decisions about their investments, operations, and strategies for the future.
+Our report provides insights for informed stakeholder decisions.

 SDN is a promising technology that has the potential to revolutionize the way networks are managed.
 At Insight Research, we are committed to conducting extensive research into SDN and its potential applications in the telecommunications industry.
 With our industry-leading research and analysis, we are helping our clients stay ahead of the curve and make informed decisions about the future of their networks.